 Prior Written Notice and Parent Rights.

-The appropriate 504 team chairperson shall invite parents to any 504 team meeting at which decisions will be made regarding the evaluation, identification or educational placement of, their child (includes prior written notice and a Section 504 Parent Rights Statement) at the following times:
+The appropriate 504 team chairperson shall invite parents and legal guardians to any 504 team meeting at which decisions will be made regarding the evaluation, identification or educational placement of, their child (includes prior written notice and a Section 504 Parent Rights Statement) at the following times:

 1. Once each school year, and also at the following times;